Delhi in a Day With Kids: A Child Friendly Itinerary

 Swaminarayan Akshardham is one of the largest Hindu temples in the world

 Your kids will enjoy the 3D dioramas, movie about the life of the young Swaminarayan and cultural boat ride.
 There’s a playground, a large cafeteria, and a sweet shop.
-Every evening there’s a water show (make sure you’re there 30 minutes before start time – it’s popular).
+Closed Monday.

 Sound and Light Show at the Red Fort